 PSAs are intended to align the NEOs' interests with those of our shareholders with a focus on long-term results.
-The PSAs awarded in 2019 are structured to be paid out, if at all, in shares of Apergy common stock, at the end of a three-year performance period based on (a) the cumulative total shareholder return ("TSR") of our common stock relative to the TSR Performance Peer Group (listed below, and which is comprised of the same companies as our Core Peer Group for the 2019 year), and (b) return on invested capital ("ROIC"), an element the Compensation Committee added to the PSAs for 2019.
-In addition, an absolute TSR collar was added to the 2019 PSAs, which limits the amount paid on PSAs if absolute TSR is negative over the performance period.
+The PSAs awarded in 2020 are structured to be paid out, if at all, in shares of ChampionX common stock, at the end of a three-year performance period based on the cumulative TSR of our common stock relative to the TSR Performance Peer Group (listed below).
+In addition, an absolute TSR collar was retained for the 2020 PSAs, which limits the amount paid on PSAs if absolute TSR is negative over the performance period.
 This further aligns NEOs' interests with those of our shareholders, to limit returns on PSAs during periods where shareholder returns are also limited.
+The Compensation Committee determined to exclude the return on invested capital performance metric for purposes of the 2020 PSAs as additional evaluation and review of consolidated operating performance was needed to establish appropriate targets for the Company following the Merger.
 The PSAs reinforce sustained long-term performance and value creation, as well as strategic planning processes, while balancing short- and long-term decision making.
 The Compensation Committee believes that relative TSR is an appropriate long-term performance metric because it generally reflects all elements of a company's performance, provides a reliable means to measure relative performance, and ensures the best alignment of the interests of management and shareholders, while the absolute TSR collar ensures that relative TSR results are consistent with shareholder return.
-The Committee believes that ROIC is an absolute performance metric that complements the TSR elements as a measure of efficient use of capital and an indication of the Company's progress in its value creation framework, consistent with creating shareholder value.

-For the grant of the 2019 PSAs, the TSR Performance Peer Group was unchanged from 2018 and included Apergy and the following companies (or a suitable replacement selected by the Compensation Committee, if a peer company is acquired or is not the surviving company in a merger):
+For the grant of the 2020 PSAs, the TSR Performance Peer Group was based on the Core Peer Group, with the addition of Nextier Oilfield Solutions Inc., which did not have published compensation information for use in the Core Peer Group.
+The TSR Performance Peer Group consists of ChampionX and the following companies (or a suitable replacement selected by the Compensation Committee, if a peer company is acquired or is not the surviving company in a merger):

-C&J Energy Services Inc. MRC Global, Inc. Core Laboratories N.V.
-NOW, Inc. Dril-Quip, Inc. Oceaneering International, Inc. Exterran Corporation Oil States International, Inc. Forum Energy Technologies, Inc. RPC, Inc. Franks International N.V.
-Superior Energy Services, Inc.
+Exterran Corporation

+Forum Energy Technologies, Inc.

+Helmerich & Payne, Inc.

+Innospec Inc.

+MRC Global Inc.

+National Oilwell Varco, Inc.

+Nextier Oilfield Solutions Inc.

+NOW Inc.

+Oceaneering International, Inc.

+Olin Corporation

+Oil States International, Inc.

+Patterson-UTI Energy, Inc.

+RPC, Inc.

+Select Energy Services, Inc.

+The Chemours Company

+Weatherford International plc